datacarpentry/spreadsheets-socialsci/episodes/05-quality-control.md

 > You can also have different cells refer to the same table of acceptable inputs.
 {: .callout}

 ## Creating tables for data entry

-Using the data validation functionality of Excel is a very powerful way of reducing erroneous data being entered into your data table.
+The data validation functionality of Excel is a very powerful way of reducing erroneous data being entered into your data table.

 You may have spotted a slight flaw in the plan though.